 Part II:

-As of [Date], the Generation Resource(s) will be limited or unavailable for Dispatch by ERCOT because Resource Entity will [check one]:
+As of [Date], the Resource(s) will be limited or unavailable for Dispatch by ERCOT because Resource Entity will [check one]:

-decommission and retire the Generation Resource(s) permanently for a reason other than a Forced Outage,
+decommission and retire the Resource(s) permanently for a reason other than a Forced Outage,

 suspend operation on a year-round basis (i.e., mothball) and begin operation on a seasonal basis with a Seasonal Operation Period that begins on [Date] and ends on [Date].
 The Seasonal Operation Period must be inclusive of June 1 through September 30,

-temporarily suspend operation (i.e., mothball) of the Generation Resource(s) for a period of not less than     months and not greater than     months due to some reason other than a Forced Outage, or
+temporarily suspend operation (i.e., mothball) of the Resource(s) for a period of not less than     months and not greater than     months due to some reason other than a Forced Outage, or

-indefinitely suspend operation (i.e., mothball) of the Generation Resource(s).
+indefinitely suspend operation (i.e., mothball) of the Resource(s).

-On [Date], the Generation Resource experienced a Forced Outage.
+On [Date], the Resource experienced a Forced Outage.
 As a result of the Forced Outage, the Resource Entity intends to [check one]:

-decommission and retire the Generation Resource(s) permanently,2
+decommission and retire the Resource(s) permanently,2

-temporarily suspend operation of the Generation Resource(s), with an estimated return date of [Date], or
+temporarily suspend operation of the Resource(s), with an estimated return date of [Date], or

-indefinitely suspend operation (i.e., mothball) of the Generation Resource(s).
+indefinitely suspend operation (i.e., mothball) of the Resource(s).

-Check if applicable: Resource Entity believes that this Generation Resource(s) is inoperable due to emissions limitations or not being repairable.
+Check if applicable: Resource Entity believes that this Resource(s) is inoperable due to emissions limitations or not being repairable.

 Operational and Environmental Limitations (check and describe all that apply):